CSubash/Employee-Management-System/README.md

+# Employee Management System
+This is a repository which contains API for the employee details and also helps to manage employee details.
-# Employee-Management-System
+# Requirements
-Manage employee details
+Visual Studio
+MySQL Workbench